 These results show that the damage introduced by the misaligned capping equipment was severe enough to crack and break borosilicate vials and cause breakage of several aluminosilicate containers.
 The experiment further illustrates the binary response (intact or broken, not cracked) for the aluminosilicate containers.
 Further, the engineered stress profile makes damage introduced by filling lines more evident so that operators can immediately address setup issues and prevent creation of systemic cracks.

-Evaluation of Automated Visual Inspection System (current state-of-the-art) A leading automated visual inspection was used to evaluate the efficiency of current state-of-the-art systems to reliably detect cracks relative to the strengthened aluminosilicate vial, which was designed to prevent cracks.
+Evaluation of Automated Visual Inspection System (Current State-of-the-Art)

+A leading automated visual inspection was used to evaluate the efficiency of current state-of-the-art sys-